hashicorp/packer/website/source/intro/getting-started/build-image.html.md

 Packer only builds images.
 It does not attempt to manage them in any way.
 After they're built, it is up to you to launch or destroy them as you see fit.
-If you want to store and namespace images for easy reference, you can use [Atlas by HashiCorp](https://atlas.hashicorp.com).
+If you want to store and namespace images for quick reference, you can use [Atlas by HashiCorp](https://atlas.hashicorp.com).
 We'll cover remotely building and storing images at the end of this getting started guide.